motoinsure

 Best motorcycle insurers for Cruiser, ranked

 A cruiser is built for relaxed, lower-speed riding, and that single fact does most of the work in keeping its insurance affordable.
 Pair the unhurried riding style with an older, more experienced owner base and the class lands at or slightly under the all-bikes premium median.
 A cruiser rider should budget somewhere between $430 and $1,000 a year, with the spread driven mostly by accessories.
-Three things tend to catch cruiser owners off guard: chrome and saddlebag value that runs past a base policy's accessory limit, thin passenger liability on a bike that is regularly ridden two-up, and a winter lay-up handled badly enough to leave the bike exposed in storage.
-A clean-record commuter on a stock mid-size cruiser will usually see the lowest number at Geico.
+Three things tend to catch cruiser owners off guard: chrome and saddlebag value that runs past a base policy’s accessory limit, thin passenger liability on a bike that is regularly ridden two-up, and a winter lay-up handled badly enough to leave the bike exposed in storage.
+A clean-record commuter on a stock mid-size cruiser will usually see the lowest number, so the work is comparing the same coverage across several insurers.

 Why a cruiser has specific insurance considerations